-Investment means every kind of asset, owned or controlled, directly or indirectly, by an investor, that has the characteristics of an investment.
-Forms that an investment may take include but are not limited to
+investment means every kind of asset, owned or controlled, directly or indirectly, by an investor, that has the characteristics of an investment.1 Forms that an investment may take include but are not limited to2:

-(a) An enterprise;

-- (b) Shares, stock, and other forms of equity participation in an enterprise, including rights derived therefrom; - (c) Bonds, debentures, and loans and other debt instruments, including rights derived therefrom;
+- (a) an enterprise; - (b) shares, stock, and other forms of equity participation in an enterprise, including rights derived therefrom;

+1 Where an asset lacks the characteristics of an investment, that asset is not an investment regardless of the form it may take.
+The characteristics of an investment include the commitment of capital, the expectation of gain or profit, or the assumption of risk.

+2 The term "investment" does not include an order or judgment entered in a judicial or administrative action.
-(d) Futures, options, and other derivatives;

-- (e) Turnkey, construction, management, production, concession, revenue-sharing, and other similar contracts; - (f) Claims to money or to any contractual performance related to a business and having an economic value;

-(g) Intellectual property rights and goodwill;

-(h) Licenses, authorisations, permits, and similar rights conferred pursuant to applicable domestic law, including any concession to search for, cultivate, extract or exploit natural resources; and

-(i) Other tangible or intangible, movable or immovable property, and related property rights, such as leases, mortgages, liens, and pledges;
+- (c) bonds, debentures, and loans and other debt instruments,3 including rights derived therefrom; - (d) futures, options, and other derivatives; - (e) turnkey, construction, management, production, concession, revenue-sharing, and other similar contracts: - (f) claims to money or to any contractual performance related to a business and having an economic value; - (g) intellectual property rights and goodwill; - (h) licenses, authorisations, permits, and similar rights conferred pursuant to applicable domestic law, including any concession to search for, cultivate, extract or exploit natural resources; and - (i) other tangible or intangible, movable or immovable property, and related property rights, such as leases, mortgages, liens, and pledges;

-Investor means:
+investor means:

-(a) A Party;
+- (a) a Party;

-(b) An enterprise of a Party; or
+- (b) an enterprise of a Party; or

-(c) A natural person who resides in the territory of a Party or elsewhere and who under the law or that Party is a citizen of that Party,
+- (c) a natural person who resides in the territory of a Party or elsewhere and who under the law of that Party is a citizen of that Party,

-That has made an investment;
+that has made an investment;

-Measure means any measure by a Party, whether in the form of a law, regulation, rule, procedure, decision, administrative action, or any other form, and includes measures taken by:
+measure means any measure by a Party, whether in the form of a law, regulation, rule, procedure, decision, administrative action, or any other form, and includes measures taken by:

-(a) Central, regional or local governments and authorities; and

-(b) Non-governmental bodies in the exercise of powers delegated by central, regional or local governments or authorities;
+- (a) central, regional or local governments and authorities; and - (b) non-governmental bodies in the exercise of powers delegated by central, regional or local governments or authorities;

-New York Convention means the Convention on the Recognition and enforcement of Foreign Arbitral Awards, adopted at the United Nations in New York On June 10, 1958;
+New York Convention means the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, adopted at the United Nations in New York on June 10, 1958;